d2l-ai/d2l-en/chapter_introduction/intro.md

 Most machine learning involves *transforming* the data in some sense.
 We might want to build a system that ingests photos and predicts *smiley-ness*.
 Alternatively, we might want to ingest a set of sensor readings and predict how *normal* vs *anomalous* the readings are.
 By *model*, we denote the computational machinery for ingesting data of one type, and spitting out predictions of a possibly different type.
 In particular, we are interested in statistical models that can be estimated from data.
 While simple models are perfectly capable of addressing appropriately simple problems the problems that we focus on in this book stretch the limits of classical methods.
 Deep learning is differentiated from classical approaches principally by the set of powerful models that it focuses on.
 These models consist of many successive transformations of the data that are chained together top to bottom, thus the name *deep learning*.
-On our way to discussing deep nets, we'll discuss some more traditional methods.
+On our way to discussing deep neural networks, we'll discuss some more traditional methods.

 ###  Objective functions

 Earlier, we introduced machine learning as "learning behavior from experience".
 By *learning* here, we mean *improving* at some task over time.
 But who is to say what constitutes an improvement?
 You might imagine that we could propose to update our model, and some people might disagree on whether the proposed update